Discovery and recovery of crystalline materials with property-conditioned transformers

 \subsection{Discovery and Recovery hyperparameters}

-For specialised conditional generation tasks, hyperparameter search was conducted using Optuna with MedianPruner across 50 trials\cite{akibaOptunaNextgenerationHyperparameter2019}.
-Validation sets were created to guide the search by withholding 5\% of data for SLME studies and 10\% for COD and Jarvis datasets.
-Following hyperparameter optimisation, final training utilised the complete datasets with training steps scaled proportionally to account for the withheld data being put back into the training set.
-Early stopping was implemented to avoid overfitting during both search and final training phases.
-The hyperparameters not optimised here were set to the default values as specified in the previous section.
+Hyperparameter optimisation for specialised conditional generation tasks employed either Optuna with a MedianPruner~\cite{akibaOptunaNextgenerationHyperparameter2019} or a Weights \& Biases (WandB) Bayesian sweep across 50 trials.
+The optimisation objective targeted the minimisation of validation loss.
+Validation sets were generated by withholding $5\%$ of the data for SLME studies and $10\%$ for the Chili-100K and Jarvis dataset.
+Early stopping prevented overfitting during both the search and final training.
+Exact configuration files for all optimised training and fine-tuning runs are available in the \href{https://github.com/C-Bone-UCL/CrystaLLM-pi}{\texttt{model repository}}~\cite{modelrepository}.

-COD XRD employed two-stage fine-tuning, first training on MatterGen XRD data then COD-specific optimisation, resulting in substantially lower learning rate ranges ($10^{-8}$ to $10^{-6}$).
-MP-20 XRD scratch models were trained from scratch using learning rates optimised in the ($10^{-5}$ to $10^{-2}$) range.
-SLME and Jarvis XRD studies employed fine-tuning procedures with learning rates in the ($10^{-7}$ to $10^{-5}$) range for backbone parameters.
-The learning rates were consistently found by the hyperparameter search software to be the main impact on validation loss.